Quantum Approximate Optimization Algorithm with Cat Qubits: Introduction

 In this work, we explore the implementation of QAOA in bosonic systems.
 These have led to promising quantum computing implementations in a variety of physical settings including optical~\cite{pfister2019continuous} and microwave radiation~\cite{grimsmo2017squeezing, hillmannUniversalGateSet2020,campagne-ibarcq_quantum_2020}, trapped ions~\cite{serafini2009manipulating, fluhmann2019encoding, de_neeve_error_2020}, opto-mechanical systems~\cite{schmidt2012optomechanical, houhou2015generation, nielsen2017multimode}, atomic ensembles~\cite{stasinska2009manipulating, milne2012composite, ikeda2013deterministic, motes2017encoding}, and hybrid systems~\cite{aolita2011gapped}.
 For example, in the microwave regime, bosonic codes have successfully extended the life-time of quantum information in superconducting cavities compared to the system's constituents~\cite{ofek2016,ni_beating_2022,sivak_real-time_2022}.

-So far, bosonic implementations of QAOA have primarily focused on optimizing continuous functions defined on real numbers~\cite{verdon2019quantum, Yutaro}, with little attempt made to address QAOA for solving discrete optimization problems in the context of bosonic system, which is the focus of our work.
+So far, bosonic implementations of QAOA have primarily focused on optimizing continuous functions defined on real numbers~\cite{verdon2019quantum, Yutaro}, with little attempt made to address QAOA for solving discrete optimization problems in the context of bosonic systems, which is the focus of our work.

 Encoding qubits into the coherent states of cavities fields $\ket{\pm \alpha}$, yielding cat qubits, is an emerging approach that results in biased noise.
 Such type of noise affects a quantum system in a non-uniform way, i.e., certain types of errors are more likely to occur than others.
-This has the capability of leading to favorable error-correcting properties~\cite{aliferis_fault_2008,tuckett_ultrahigh_2018}, and to enhanced algorithmic performance~\cite{Gouzien2023}.
+This encoding can thus lead to favorable error-correcting properties~\cite{aliferis_fault_2008,tuckett_ultrahigh_2018}, and to enhanced algorithmic performance~\cite{Gouzien2023}.

-In a previous work~\cite{vikstal_study_2022}, some of the authors have shown that biased-noise qubits also allow for implementing error mitigation techniques and achieving higher performance ratios in QAOA as compared to standard qubits.
-However, those results where obtained for a generic noise-biased error model, without considering specific implementations.
+In a previous work~\cite{vikstal_study_2022}, some of the authors have shown that biased-noise qubits also allow for implementing error mitigation techniques and achieving higher performance ratios in QAOA compared to standard qubits.
+However, those results were obtained for a generic noise-biased error model, without considering specific implementations.
 In this work, we explore QAOA using cat qubits, achieved in particular by means of the driven Kerr non-linear resonator~\cite{puri_annealing_2017}.
 First, we simulate solving a two-qubit Exact Cover problem under the full master equation with cat qubits as a proof of principle demonstration.
-Second, in order to simulate larger systems of cat qubits, we use the Pauli-transfer matrix formalism to characterize the error channel induced by single-photon losses on the computational subspace.
-We numerically show that for an 8-qubit MaxCut problem the use of cat qubits yields an improvement of the algorithmic approximation ratio with respect to the case of qubits encoded into discrete two-level systems, given equal average gate fidelities between the two systems.
+Second, to simulate larger cat qubit systems, we use the Pauli-transfer matrix formalism to characterize the error channel induced by single-photon losses on the computational subspace.
+We numerically show that for 6, 8 and 10-qubit MaxCut problems the use of cat qubits yields an improvement of the algorithmic approximation ratio with respect to the case of qubits encoded into discrete two-level systems, given equal average gate fidelities between the two systems.
 While we are going to focus on driven Kerr-nonlinear resonator, the implementation of QAOA on cat qubits yielding enhanced algorithmic performance unveiled in our work could also be achieved by means of other platforms, both in the superconducting~\cite{grimm_stabilization_2020}, as well as photonics~\cite{takase_generation_2022}, or other bosonic systems~\cite{cosacchi_schrodinger_2021}.